 As you begin to align your values with your everyday life, create experiences that allow you to recognize happiness.
 Teresa Atkin, Madison-area certified master life coach says gathering experiences over material possessions provides many advantages.
 “Make the most out of anticipatory happiness.
 Start to look forward to the experience before it even happens.
 Then while you’re there or experiencing it, share your own wonder and awe with others.
 Then afterward share the memories, both good and bad.”

 It’s easy to lie to ourselves and say, “I’m too tired to exercise.”
 But Paulus-Krause suggests actually looking in the mirror and saying that same thing when that little saboteur voice in your head speaks up.
 “You’re gonna call BS on yourself!
 The mirror is a fabulous way to get true and honest with yourself.”

 An attitude of gratitude sets the stage for big things to happen in your life.
 It changes your thought process and your perspective, says Paulus-Krause.

 “Change starts with self-love, so learn how to be your own best friend,” says Paulus-Krause.
 Stop the negative thoughts and self-sabotage.
 Loving yourself leads to living as your true authentic self.

 Create a resonant yes through the power of no.

 “Something I work on a lot especially with my female clients is getting so clear on what we value and what’s important that it becomes easier to say no to the things that don’t align with our values,” says Young.
 But don’t stop there.
 Do the work to practice the process of saying “no” in the moment in a way that is compassionate and truthful, even when it’s hard.

 Find your outlet.

 Art, music, nature, exercise, sex.
 Atkin advises you make time for it and appreciate yourself for making it a priority.

-For more on happiness from these experts, read DELVE IN, P. 31, in the October 2016 issue.
+For more on happiness from these experts, read this.